Class Central is learner-supported. When you buy through links on our site, we may earn an affiliate commission.

 • Data Processing Techniques

 • ETL or Extract, Transform, and Load processes are used for cases where flexibility, speed, and scalability of data are important.
-You will explore some key differences been similar processes, ETL and ELT, which include the place of transformation, flexibility, Big Data support, and time-to-insight.
+You will explore some key differences between similar processes, ETL and ELT, which include the place of transformation, flexibility, Big Data support, and time-to-insight.
 You will learn that there is an increasing demand for access to raw data that drives the evolution from ETL to ELT.
 Data extraction involves advanced technologies including database querying, web scraping, and APIs.
 You will also learn that data transformation is about formatting data to suit the application and that data is loaded in batches or streamed continuously.

 • ETL & Data Pipelines: Tools and Techniques